 3) Greensleeves - The London Symphony Orchestra

 For as long as I can remember, the folk song Greensleeves has been a favourite piece of music.
 For many years it was my undisputed favourite.
-I first heard it as a little child, I think in the jingle of an ice cream van, though I also remember it from my early days in a Saturday matinee film I saw in a cinema in South Wales (possibly 'The Swiss Family Robinson'?)
+I first heard it as a little child, I think in the jingle of an ice cream van, though I also remember it from a Saturday matinee film I saw in a cinema in South Wales (possibly 'The Swiss Family Robinson'?)
 It has been a part of my life ever since, forever surfacing in films, in TV adverts and in concerts, and each time it brings back memories.
-And seven years ago when I joined the Internet writing site HubPages, I chose 'Greensleeves' as my username.
+And seven years ago when I joined the Internet content creation site HubPages, I chose 'Greensleeves' as my username.
 No song is more identified with me or my interests, evocative as it is of history, and of folk music, and of the English countryside.
 The lyrics too (not included here) are of unrequited love, and that is also something I could identify with in the past.

 Greensleeves is more than 400 years old and is the subject of a web page by me.
-In all the intervening centuries since it was first composed it has appeared in many different guises, but perhaps most famous today is the classical 'Fantasia on Greensleeves' by Ralph Vaughan-Williams which actually includes as its centre section another folk tune 'Lovely Joan', whilst beginning and ending with Greensleeves.
+In all the intervening centuries since it was first composed it has appeared in many different guises, but perhaps most famous today is the classical 'Fantasia on Greensleeves' by Ralph Vaughan-Williams.
+This actually includes as its centre section another folk tune 'Lovely Joan', whilst beginning and ending with Greensleeves.
 It is the 'Fantasia on Greensleeves' which is performed below.

 4) Arms Of Mary - Sutherland Brothers & Quiver

 Pop music has never been a big thing for me, and as with girls, I really only came to it in the '70s when I was in my late teens.There was a really beautiful song playing in the charts at the time when I met Cathy.
 It was called 'Arms of Mary'.
-Pity it wasn't 'Arms of Cathy', but musically 'Mary' was the best I could do.
+Pity it wasn't 'Arms of Cathy', but 'Mary' was the best I could do.
 It made me think of her, and at the time and for a long while after I last saw her, I could still be moved to tears playing it and thinking about the first girl I had ever really wanted, and yet could never approach.

 5) Molly Malone - Erin Isle Singers